-The World has Changed: Why you need to protect your business with Zulu® Enterprise
+The World has Changed: Protect your business with Zulu® Enterprise

 What has changed in Java Release and Update Availability?

 For years, businesses could survive just fine without any sort of Java support.
 New versions of Java came along every 3 years or so, and there were plenty of publicly-available security updates, bug fixes, and patches while each release stabilized.
 With a little bit of careful planning, businesses could move from release to release, making it easy to update Java from JDK 6 to JDK 7 to JDK 8.

 If your business needs timely Java security updates, platform-level bug fixes, or hotline support, you will need a commercial contract to get these services from Oracle after January 2019 for JDK 8.
 You’ll also need a contract from Oracle to use Oracle Java SE 11 in production at all.

 Here’s what’s been happening since Java 9 was announced in September 2017, and why every Java-based business needs to review their security and support requirements now:

 Java SE’s release train and support roadmap have changed to support a much more rapid evolution of the Java SE platform.
 Starting with JDK 9, Java SE standards promulgated by the JCP and the associated OpenJDK implementation established new versioning nomenclature and a new release cadence for all Java releases.